 All About the BFC

-While Lebanon is home to several film-related foundations and initiatives, the country still lacks a true film cooperative—an organization designed to unite and elevate the filmmaking community under one collaborative roof.
-Recognizing this need, the Beirut Film Center (BFC) has emerged to fill this crucial gap in Lebanon’s cinematic landscape.
+While Lebanon is home to several valuable film-related foundations and initiatives, it still lacks a true cooperative model—a sustainable, community-centered space where filmmakers can learn, create, share resources, and grow together.
+Recognizing this urgent need, the Beirut Film Center (BFC) was founded to fill that gap.

 At the Beirut Film Center, we are more than a space to master the art, science, and technology of filmmaking—we are a community dedicated to fostering ethical conduct and creating a safe, inclusive environment, especially for marginalized groups.